jamestrimble/pace2020-treedepth-solvers/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3881441.svg)](https://doi.org/10.5281/zenodo.3881441)

+## **Newer versions**

+The [`jamestrimble/bute` repository](https://github.com/jamestrimble/bute) contains two newer versions of the Bute solver: one written in C, and one in Java.
+If you are looking for a fast, reliable solver without a heuristic presolver I recommend using either of the two new versions.
+If you wish to compare against a published algorithm I recommend using the Bute-Plus solver in the current repository.

 ## Solver description papers

 Solver descriptions for the exact solver [Bute-Plus](https://drops.dagstuhl.de/opus/volltexte/2020/13337/) (which came first in the exact track of PACE 2020) and the heuristic solver [Tweed-Plus](https://drops.dagstuhl.de/opus/volltexte/2020/13338/) (which came fourth in the heuristic track) have been published in the IPEC 2020 proceedings.

-## Java version of Bute

-I have begun work on a [Java version](https://github.com/jamestrimble/bute) of the Bute solver.
-My aim is for this to be much more readable than the C version submitted to the PACE challenge.

 ## Contact